On this page:

 Personal connection

-Confidence in their work
+Faith in their craft

 Conclusion